 Frequently Asked Questions

-A: The phrase 'on-the-fly printing' refers to the continuous movement of the print head travels continuously during the printing process.
-Arrayjet microarrayers use the Xaar XJ126 printhead, an industrially proven, 126-nozzle, shared-wall inkjet printhead that travels continuously at 20 cm.s-1 during printing.
-This translates to a printing rate of approximately 475 features per second, or alternatively the capability to print an entire 384-well plate, in triplicate onto 100 slides in less than 25 minutes.
+A: This refers to the continuous movement of the print head during the printing process.
+Arrayjet microarrayers are fitted with the Xaar print head, an industrial-grade inkjet print head that travels at 20 cm.s-1 during printing.
+This translates to a printing rate of approximately 640 features per second, or the capability to print an entire 384-well plate, in triplicate onto 100 slides in less than 25 minutes.

 Q2: What is inkjet printing?